StergachisLab/fire_consensus_pipeline/README.md

 - `peaks`: path to the sample peaks BED.gz file
 - `pileup`: path to the sample pileup BED.gz file

-The first two steps can run with approximately `100 GB of memory and 8 CPUs (--cpus-per-task=4)`, but resources are  most often dependent on how many samples you process and the size of your input files, so scale as needed.
+The first two steps can run with approximately `100 GB of memory and 8 CPUs (--cpus-per-task=4)`, but resources are  most often dependent on how many samples you process, the size of your input files, and whether you will run this locally or if you have a scheduler available to run the third step in parallel, so scale as needed.
 You can run this tool either on an interactive node or by submitting this as a job.
 Example:

 ```